librariesio/depper/README.md

 Ingestors must satisfy the `ingestors.PollingIngestor` interface.
 It is currently our only ingestor interface, and schedules ingestion of new versions at specific intervals (`ingestor.Schedule()`).

-## TTLer interface
+## Throttling + the TTLer interface

-By default a unique `PackageVersion` will get limited to one published event per 24 hours.
-This duration can be overridden by implementing the TTLer interface.
+By default a unique `PackageVersion` will get limited to one published event per "ttl", which defaults to 24 hours.
+This duration can be overridden by implementing the TTLer interface in the ingestor.

 ## Ingestor Cursor Patterns